 - The Museum of Ancient Eleutherna

-Today we drive 23 kilometres southeast of Rethymnon to the fortified Arcadia Monastery, which sits on a high fertile plateau on the northwest side of Mount Ida (legendarily the birthplace of Zeus).
+Today we drive 23 kilometres southeast of Rethymnon to the fortified Arcadia Monastery, which sits on a high fertile plateau on the northwest side of Mount Ida (in myth, a birthplace of the sky god Zeus).
 As early as the 16th century the monastery was a place for science and art with a school and a rich library.
-It was also noted for its rich production of olive oil and wine produced by over 100 monks that lived in the monastery and over 200 farmers that worked the monastery’s extensive lands.
-The monastery played an active role in the Cretan resistance of Ottoman rule providing refuge to nearly 300 guerrilla fighters and some 700 women and children in the rebellion of 1866.
+It was also noted for its rich production of olive oil and wine produced by the monks that lived in the monastery and farmers that worked the monastery’s extensive lands.
+The monastery played an active role in the Cretan resistance to Ottoman rule and in the revolt of 1866, provided refuge to nearly 300 guerrilla fighters and some 700 women and children.

 Mid-afternoon we continue our journey to Heraklion, the capital of Crete.
 Our boutique hotel is located in the heart of the city.
 (Overnight Heraklion) BL

-Day 4: Monday 10 May, Heraklion – Phaistos – Matala – Heraklion
+Day 4: Monday 7 October, Heraklion – Knossos – Zominthos – Heraklion

 - Minoan ‘palace’ complex at Phaistos

 This morning we drive inland to the Minoan palace complex at Phaistos with its evocative view over the Messara Plain.
 According to myth, Phaistos was founded by Rhadamanthys, brother of King Minos, both of whom ultimately became judges of the dead in the Greek Underworld.
 Like Knossos, the complex at Phaistos also dates to about 1900 BCE, but here we see the original ground plan of a Minoan palatial complex without the overlay of Arthur Evan’s reconstructions.
 Phaistos remained the same throughout several cycles of destruction and rebuilding until it was abandoned in about 1400 BCE.